- University Student Support: Mitigating Circumstances and Extensions

 - The 1st/2nd Year and 4th Year M.Eng.
 Panel will sit in June 2023.

-Mitigating Circumstances Recommendations are considered by the UG and PG Examinations Boards which take place in June/July.
+Mitigating Circumstances Recommendations are considered throughout the academic year, then ratified by the UG and PG Examinations Boards which take place in June/July.
 A note of the Mitigating Circumstances recommendations will be available after the Panels have met in February and May only.
 Final decisions made by the Board are available from late August.

 - The deadline for submitting mitigating circumstances covering the resit period and examinations is to be confirmed.

 - Mitigating Circumstances Recommendations are considered by the Resit Examinations Boards which sit a week later.

 A note of the Boards' decisions regarding Mitigating Circumstances submissions will be available after the Board has met.

 Postgraduate Dissertation Period

 - The Postgraduate Mitigating Circumstances Panel will sit in late November.
 The Dissertations Board will be scheduled in late November.